hexpay-day/stake-manager/ToughConversation.md

 Does it though?
 If you look at a trace of a hex end stake on either Ethereum or PulseChain you will find a series of sloads, each costing 2100 gas to perform, for each and every day that the stake was active.
 This has been a known issue in the Hex community by any dev who has reviewed the contract.
 It even showed up in the [audit](https://hex.com/docs/HEX-Security-Audit-by-CoinFabrik-DEC2019.pdf) (search "excessive gas") and the maximum days were adjusted to accomodate for this issue.
 Note, the audit shows gas prices before they were adjusted upward in the berlin hardfork ([eip-2929](https://eips.ethereum.org/EIPS/eip-2929)).

 Luckily, there is a path forward.
-I do not care if you end up using these contracts, I just want hexicans to be able to save their gas money and not waste it because they were unable to coordinate to get out of this predicament.
-I do think that if everyone uses the same contract to end their stake that there are huge gains in the order of 90% savings that can be achieved.
+I do not care if you end up using these contracts, I just want hexicans to not waste their gas money because they were unable to coordinate to get out of this predicament.
+I do think that if everyone uses the same contract to end their stake, there are huge gains in the order of 90% gas savings that can be achieved.

 _Example of the beginning of a loop of SLOAD opcodes in a hex end stake trace:_
 ```